raphischer/efficient-tsc/README.md

 #### Additional Setup
 1. For accessing the [MONSTER](https://huggingface.co/monster-monash) datasets, you might need to log in to Hugging Face on your machine.
 In the newly created experiment environment, run `huggingface-cli login`.
 2. Energy tracking via [CodeCarbon and Groundtruth Smart Sockets](https://github.com/lamarr-institute/lamarr-energy-tracker) is included in our code, but remember that [CodeCarbon](https://github.com/mlco2/codecarbon) might require [special permissions for measuring CPU energy via RAPL](https://docs.codecarbon.io/latest/introduction/rapl/).
-If there are issues, just remove the tracking in [main.py script](tsc/main.py).
+If there are any issues, just remove the tracking from our [main.py](tsc/main.py).
 3. Some models like MLP and MCDCNN were observed to occasionally crash for certain configurations.
 One central issue is the handling of `nan` probabilities, which can be manually fixed by changing lines 78-82 in `[conda_env_dir]/lib/python3.12/site-packages/sktime/classification/deep_learning/base.py` to

 ```python